Becoming a Birth Mom

 I believe that my Heavenly Father provided me with the honor of being a birth mother AND a parenting mother for a special purpose.
 Indeed, my greatest role in this mortal life.
 I’m thrilled at the thought that I am a part of helping create TWO forever families during my time on earth.

-One of the best steps I’ve taken as my children are old enough to begin comprehending the situation is to include them in the journey.
+One of the best steps I’ve taken as my children are old enough to begin comprehending the situation is to include them in the journey and the balance.
 To be open with them, and to demonstrate to them constantly how fiercely I love them, so they can rest assured that there is enough love to go around for everyone, including my birth daughter.